 Our family directory is available on Transparent Classroom.
 Any directory information made available in Transparent Classroom is for use only by members of the OMMS family community.
-When you are completing your Transparent Classroom profile, you can select "Do Not Share" for any information you choose not to share with other OMMS Families.
-Please be aware that this information will not be included in the Family Directory.
+When you are completing your Transparent Classroom profile, only select "Do Not Share" for any information you choose not to share with other OMMS Families.
+Please be aware that this information will not be included in the Family Directory and other families will not be able to contact you.